georgercarder/filecoin_notes/proofOfReplication_notes.md

 **transparent** A scheme is transparent if there is no extra info, sk, that enables P to generate a valid proof without having data D. i.e. cannot forge a proof of replication.
 Necessary in Decentralized Storage Networks.

+**retrievability** A scheme supports retrievability, if it is possible for V to extract and reconstruct D merely by issueing many challenges c to P and aggregating corresponding proofs pi^c, see PoRet.